k-t-corp/nitter-xposter/README.md

 - [ ] Video

 ## Usage
-The easiest way tp use this program is to run it as a docker compose service on your NAS or a VPS.
+The easiest way to use this program is to run it as a docker compose service on your NAS or a VPS.

 ### Obtain Mastodon credentials
 You need to create a developer application on your Mastodon instance first